Uveitis: Diagnosis

-On exam an ophthalmologist will be able to tell if uveitis is active or inactive.
+Uveitis is assessed as part of a dilated eye exam.
 Diagnosis includes dilated fundus examination to rule out posterior uveitis, which presents with white spots across the retina along with retinitis and vasculitis.

 Laboratory testing is usually used to diagnose specific underlying diseases, including rheumatologic tests (e.g. antinuclear antibody, rheumatoid factor) and serology for infectious diseases (Syphilis, Toxoplasmosis, Tuberculosis).

 Major histocompatibility antigen testing may be performed to investigate genetic susceptibility to uveitis.
 The most common antigens include HLA-B27, HLA-A29 (in birdshot chorioretinopathy) and HLA-B51 (in Behçet disease).

 Radiology X-ray may be used to show coexisting arthritis and chest X-ray may be helpful in sarcoidosis.

 Treatment

 Uveitis is typically treated with glucocorticoid steroids, either as topical eye drops (prednisolone acetate) or as oral therapy.
 Prior to the administration of corticosteroids, corneal ulcers must be ruled out.
 This is typically done using a fluorescence dye test.
 In addition to corticosteroids, topical cycloplegics, such as atropine or homatropine, may be used.
 Successful treatment of active uveitis increases T-regulatory cells in the eye, which likely contributes to disease regression.

 In severe cases an injection of posterior subtenon triamcinolone acetate may also be given to reduce the swelling of the eye.

-Intravitrial injection of steroid has proven to be a newer useful way to control inflammation for longer without the need for daily eyedrops.
+Intravitreal injection of steroid has proven to be a newer useful way to control inflammation for longer without the need for daily eyedrops.
 Dexamethasone and fluocinolone acetonide are two more commonly used options for noninfectious uveitis.

 Non-biologic, steroid sparing therapies for noninfectious uveitis in adults are now more available.
 These include the disease-modifying antirheumatic drugs (DMARDs) methotrexate, mycophenolate, cyclosporine, azathioprine, and tacrolimus.
 In comparing various studies, methotrexate is more efficacious than mycophenolate in inflammatory control for most forms of panuveitis.
 Methotrexate also had little to no differences in safety outcomes compared to mycophenolate.

-Antimetabolite medications, such as methotrexate are often used for recalcitrant or more aggressive cases of uveitis.
-Experimental treatments with Infliximab or other anti-TNF infusions may prove helpful.

-The anti-diabetic drug metformin is reported to inhibit the process that causes the inflammation in uveitis.
+Biologic agents target specific inflammatory pathways and are used for non-infectious uveitis that does not respond to conventional immunosuppression.
+Adalimumab, a monoclonal antibody that blocks tumor necrosis factor-alpha (TNF-α), was approved by the FDA in 2016 for non-infectious intermediate, posterior, and panuveitis.
+Clinical trials showed adalimumab extended time to treatment failure from 13 to 24 weeks compared to placebo and reduced treatment failure rates from 78.5% to 54.5%.
+Long-term studies demonstrate sustained disease control with 85% of patients achieving quiescence over three years.
+Adalimumab is typically used as second-line therapy when disease-modifying antirheumatic drugs fail to control inflammation.
+The drug allows long-term reduction in corticosteroid use, reducing steroid-related side effects.
+Other TNF inhibitors including infliximab have shown efficacy in smaller studies, and JAK inhibitors represent an emerging therapeutic class currently under investigation.

 In the case of herpetic uveitis, anti-viral medications, such as valaciclovir or aciclovir, may be administered to treat the causative viral infection.